Religion in Northern Cyprus: Orthodoxy

 Orthodox Christians in Northern Cyprus make up 0.5% of the population.
 The Greek Cypriots are members of the Autocephalous Greek Orthodox Church of Cyprus (Church of Cyprus).
 In addition to the Orthodox Christian and Sunni Muslim communities, there is also small Maronite (Eastern Rites Catholic) community.

 In Northern Cyprus are the historical churches of Notre Dame de Tyre in Nicosia (1308) and Ganchvor in Famagusta (1346).

 Maronite Church

 Out of 209,286 Cypriots 1,131 were Maronites in 1891.
 The Maronites were 2,752 in 1960, in four villages all situated in currently Northern Cyprus.
-The origin of the Maronite Church is Lebanon.
+The origin of the Maronite Church is the Levant.

 Others

 Turkish Cypriot Protestants and Anglicans are a very small community.
 The leader and Pastor of the community is Kemal Başaran.Cyprus PIO: Turkish Press and Other Media, 09-08-05 The vast majority are Anglican and use Anglican churches in the Kyrenia area along with the island's British expatriate community.

+According to a statement from the Statistics Council, 2021 estimates indicate that there are approximately 1,000 Turkish-speaking Protestants.